 Here, “complex” may be interpreted as an adjective and “houses” may be interpreted as a noun.
 Readers are immediately confused upon reading that the complex houses “married,” interpreting “married” as the verb.
 How can houses get married?
 In actuality, “complex” is the noun, “houses” is the verb, and “married” is the adjective.
 The sentence is trying to express the following: Single soldiers, as well as married soldiers and their families, reside in the complex.

 4The man the professor the student has studies Rome.

 This awkward but grammatically correct sentence is a product of what is known as center embedding.
-In English we can typically put one clause inside of another without any problem.
+In English, we can typically put one clause inside of another without any problem.
 We can take “the man studies Rome” and add a bunch of additional information between the noun and the verb.
-However, the more information that is added the harder it is to interpret the sentence.
+However, the more information that is added, the harder it is to interpret the sentence.

 5Buffalo buffalo buffalo buffalo buffalo buffalo buffalo buffalo.

-While it might be hard to parse the sentence is coherent.
+While it might be hard to parse, the sentence is coherent.
 If you stare at it long enough the true meaning may even miraculously come to you: “Bison from Buffalo, New York, who are intimidated by other bison in their community, also happen to intimidate other bison in their community.”
-For further clarification you might also want check out English indie rock band Alt-J’s song “Buffalo,” which was famously inspired by this conundrum of a sentence and used in the soundtrack of the Oscar-nominated Silver Linings Playbook.
+For further clarification you might also want to check out English indie rock band Alt-J’s song “Buffalo,” which was famously inspired by this conundrum of a sentence and used in the soundtrack of the Oscar-nominated Silver Linings Playbook.

 So, in conclusion: English is weird.
-But in spite of its oddities it is also a strangely beautiful language.
+But in spite of its oddities, it is also a strangely beautiful language.
 You can do all sorts of crazy things with it without breaking any rules.
-The bounds of proper English are virtually endless – test them in your writing today!
+The bounds of proper English are virtually endless—test them in your writing today!